Physical Education and Sports

 Across the school, all children participate in the ‘Personal Challenge’.
 This encourages children to remain active during break and lunch times and promotes the importance of physical activity.
 Each half-term the children take part in a different activity to develop their agility, speed and resilience.
 These activities include skipping, running, throwing and catching, triple jump, relay and an obstacle course.

 During the Summer Term, all children partake in Sport’s Day.
 This provides our children with the opportunity to apply a variety of learnt skills in a range of sports.
 Sport’s Day 2019 enabled our pupils to showcase a range of skills; including balance by completing an obstacle course, speed and agility by competing in a running race and ball control by taking part in a penalty shootout.
 During our Sports Week 2019, Sport Coaches from Luton Town Football Club came into school and worked with our pupils to develop their football skills.

 Children’s development of skills is celebrated through a performance during the final WOW event at the end of each term.
-During last terms final WOW event, children performed a dance to ‘Million Dreams’ song, using props, showing their learning of choreography, cannon and different levels.
+During last years final WOW event, children performed a dance to ‘Million Dreams’ song, using props, showing their learning of choreography, cannon and different levels.